 - Knowledge of how important the various components are in the buying decision.

-Often the order of priority is enough
+Most times the order of priority is enough